kentik/config-snippets-cloud/cloud_AWS/terraform/module/examples/multiple-vpc-regions/README.md

 # Multiple VPC's from different regions

-The configuration in this directory creates a configuration for each VPC ID located in the input_data.json file.
+The configuration in this directory creates a configuration for all vpc located in regions from multi_region_data.ini file.

 ## Requirements